Media Guide

 Requirements

-The crew or assignment manager must call the Public Information Officer (PIO) in advance to secure a spot at the curb between Terminals 1 and 2.
+The crew or assignment manager must call the Public Information Officer (PIO) in advance to secure a spot between Terminals 1 and 2 at the curb.
 The PIO will make arrangements for the crew and identify the exact location.
 See below for more requirements.

 Media representatives are required to display press identification and identify themselves to anyone they interview, photograph, or film.

-The media should not block or restrict movement anywhere in the terminals, concourse entrances, or exits.
-The media must not interfere with airport or airline operations when conducting interviews.
+The media should not block or restrict movement in terminals, concourse entrances, or exits, and they must not interfere with airport or airline operations when conducting interviews.

 Viewing Areas